jamesaduncan/osom.guide/src/lifecycle.md

 reasons for its decommissioning should be recorded in its service contract to ensure that the organisation doesn’t forget lessons that it may have learned from operating it.

+For more information, see the GDS documentation on [retiring a service](https://www.gov.uk/service-manual/agile-delivery/retiring-your-service).